portablestew/expert-among-us/README.md

 ```

 These scripts automatically use the virtual environment without activating it, leaving no side effects after execution.
 They work with both CPU and GPU installations.

+**Why not use `uv run`?** The `uv run` command resyncs the environment to the lock file, which would revert to CPU-only PyTorch.
+To preserve GPU PyTorch, use the run scripts which automatically use the venv without resyncing.

 ## Quick Start